surveyjs/survey-creator/docs/get-started-angular.md

 [View Full Code on GitHub](https://github.com/surveyjs/code-examples/tree/main/get-started-creator/angular (linkStyle))

-If you are looking for a quick-start application that enables all Survey Creator features, refer to the following GitHub repository: <a href="https://github.com/surveyjs/surveyjs_angular_cli" target="_blank">Angular CLI + SurveyJS Quick Start Boilerplate</a>.
+If you are looking for a quick-start application that includes all SurveyJS components, refer to the following GitHub repository: <a href="https://github.com/surveyjs/surveyjs_angular_cli" target="_blank">SurveyJS + Angular CLI Quickstart Template</a>.

 ## Install the `survey-creator-angular` npm Package